SuperNEMO-DBD-France/Falaise/resources/urn/db/README.rst

    urn:snemo:demonstrator:simulation:2.1
 ..

-A configuration item may be a  standalone resource which depends on no external resource and  is associated to an  unique configuration file, typically  using   the  Bayeux/datatools   (multi-)properties  format.
+The leading ``urn`` prefix is  mandatory.
+Then comes a mandatory URN *namespace* ``snemo:demonstrator``.
+The last part  of the URN tag is arbitrary and  can be considered  as the  identifier of the  item with respect  to the  namespace.
+This  identifier typically  consists in  a sequence of some  alphabetical tokens, separated by  the colon (``:``) and  followed by  a version  identifier (``3.14``)  and possibly  more specialized tokens.

+A configuration  item may  be a standalone  resource or  concept which depends on no external resource and  is simply associated to an unique configuration    file,    typically   using    the    Bayeux/datatools (multi-)properties format.
 However, some configuration  systems used to   setup    complex   data   processing    components   (simulation, reconstruction),   are  built   from   the   aggregation  of   several configuration  subsystems.
-The configuration tag system  allows to describe the  *dependency* relationships between such items.
+The  configuration  tag  system allows  to describe the *dependency/composition* relationships between such items.

 For example, a  *simulation setup* (for ``flsimulate``)  is built from an  *experimental  setup*,  a  *vertex  generation  setup*,  a  *decay